grzegorzmazur/yacas/docs/reference_manual/io.rst

    read expressions in LISP syntax

-   The function {LispReadListed} reads a LISP expression and returns  it in a list, instead of the form usual to Yacas (expressions).
-The result can be thought of as applying {Listify}
-   to {LispRead}.
-The function {LispReadListed} is more useful for reading arbitrary LISP expressions, because the   first object in a list can be itself a list (this is never the case for Yacas expressions where the first object in a list is always a function atom).
+   :func:`LispReadListed` reads a LISP expression and returns it in a list, instead of the form usual to yacas (expressions).
+The result can be thought of as applying :func:`Listify` to :func:`LispRead`.
+The function :func:`LispReadListed` is more useful for reading arbitrary LISP expressions, because the first object in a list can be itself a list (this is never the case for yacas expressions where the first object in a list is always a function atom).

    :Example: